PyFilesystem3/pyfilesystem3/docs/source/extension.rst

 Refer to the `setuptools documentation <https://setuptools.readthedocs.io/>`_ to see how to write a ``setup.py`` file.
-There are only a few things that should be kept in mind when creating a Pyfilesystem2 extension.
+There are only a few things that should be kept in mind when creating a PyFilesystem3 extension.
 Make sure that:

-* ``fs`` is in the ``install_requires`` list.
-You should reference the version number with the ``~=`` operator which ensures that the install will get any bugfix releases of PyFilesystem but not any potentially breaking changes.
+* ``fs3`` is in the ``install_requires`` list.
+You should reference the version number with the ``~=`` operator which ensures that the install will get any bugfix releases of PyFilesystem3 but not any potentially breaking changes.
-* Ìf you created an opener, include it as an ``fs.opener`` entry point, using the name of the entry point as the protocol to be used.
+* Ìf you created an opener, include it as an ``fs3.opener`` entry point, using the name of the entry point as the protocol to be used.

 Here is an minimal ``setup.py`` for our project: